 ONA strives to create space and support for our Indigenous members through the Members of Indigenous Descent Caucus Group, which meets at our Human Rights and Equity Caucus each year.
 ONA member Susan Archibald shared her personal experiences as an Indigenous woman facing discrimination in the health-care system with the team.

 We encourage all of our members to take the time to engage with Indigenous cultural celebrations, be willing to learn, but also reflect on the issues faced by Indigenous communities and the intersection with your practice.

-See below for details about National Indigenous Peoples Day 2018 events: Check back soon as the event listing will be updated as information becomes available.
+See below for details about National Indigenous Peoples Day 2020 events:

 ONA is committed to being an inclusive and equitable organization that recognizes membership diversity.
 Visit our Human Rights & Equity webpage to learn about the work being done by our Human Rights & Equity Team, contact team members, and to access valuable resources.

 Check out our updated FAQ guides for ONA members and leaders to help recognize and deal with human rights issues including racial discrimination and harassment in the workplace.

 Watch ONA's "Human Rights and Equity Caucus" video and learn more about the role we play in promoting equity and diversity for our members in the workplace and in the Union.

 Check out the Canadian Indigenous Nurses Association's (CINA) Twitter account for the latest news and issues impacting Canada's Indigenous nurses and the health-care system.
 You can also visit their website here.